Perfect Gingerbread Cake

 Frequently asked questions

 Yes.
-Freeze wrapped well in cling/plastic wrap, followed by a parchment paper and then aluminum foil.
-Then, thaw wrapped in the fridge for 24 hours so the condensation will stay on the papers, not the cake.
+Freeze wrapped well in cling/plastic wrap, followed by parchment paper, and then aluminum foil.
+Then thaw, wrapped, in the fridge for 24 hours so the condensation stays on the papers, not the cake.

 If you don’t want to make a gingerbread loaf like this,